Dependencies

 Full Example

-As well as system prompts, dependencies can be used in tools and result validators.
+As well as system prompts, dependencies can be used in tools and output validators.

 from dataclasses import dataclass